 Apart from the fact that most buses are always late, when getting close to your destination they will leave you in the middle of nowhere.
 Be prepared to be left in the middle of the road or 2 kilometers outside the city in a place with no taxis or tuk tuks.
 The bus drivers do this to determine you to pay a couple of dollars more to get to the actual bus station.

-It’s lame and it happened to me a couple of times.
+It’s a shame and it happened to me a couple of times.
 I refused to accept this scam.
 In Luang Prabang, the bus driver stopped somewhere on a narrow street, in between local houses, about 3 kilometers away from the actual bus station in heavy rain.
-He then asked for $2 each to take us to the bus station.
+He then asked for $2 each to take us to the bus station in the same bus.
 I walked.
 I was lucky I had an umbrella.

 Another time, when arriving in Vang Vieng the bus driver stopped somewhere 2 kilometers away from the city, in the middle of nowhere.
 There were no taxis or tuk tuk drivers nearby and it was 11 pm.
 I walked again.